-The idea of fine art as an investment rather than just a collection is nothing new.
-According to the Deloitte Art & Finance Report, over three quarters of art collectors now purchase works with their investment potential in mind.
+The idea of art as an investment rather than just a collection is nothing new.
+According to the Deloitte Art & Finance Report, over three quarters of collectors now purchase works with their investment potential in mind.
 However, for every article saying art is the next great investment, there is another predicating a fine art market crash similar to the 80 to 90 per cent drops seen in Japan in 1990’s.
-But the fine art market is more than just a bubble and below are five reasons why investing in fine art is a good long-term decision.
+But the art market is more than just a bubble and below are five reasons why investing in fine art is a good long-term decision.

 - The fine art market has grown 113% in 10 years